 This infographic outlines the Dave Ramsey’s Baby Steps strategy to taking back control of your finances and becoming debt free.
 If you’re ready to start researching debt free strategies, Dave’s site and book are an excellent beginning.

 Debt Free Strategies Just For You

 Getting out of debt is a goal worth striving for.
-You’ll have less stress, and more choices.
+You’ll have less stress and more choices.
 And, most importantly, more control over your life.
-You don’t have to stay in a job you hate, or live in a scary neighbourhood or, just constantly watch the pennies.
+You don’t have to stay in a job you hate or live in a scary neighborhood or, just constantly watch the pennies.